conjurer-rich/conjurer-web/_pages/insights/insights.md

 ### Curated Resources

-Access a curated collection of external resources, including links to influential books, frameworks, and tools that have shaped our approach to team dynamics and organizational flow.
+Access a curated collection of external resources, including links to influential books, approaches, and tools that have shaped our approach to team dynamics and organizational flow.

 [View Resources →](/insights/resources/)